Rafael Villagómez: 2023

-Having competed in the Formula Regional Middle East Championship during the winter, the Mexican returned to Formula 3 in 2023, once again driving for Van Amersfoort Racing.
+Having competed in the Formula Regional Middle East Championship during the winter, Villagómez returned to Formula 3 in 2023, once again driving for Van Amersfoort Racing.
 The campaign proved lacklustre, as it only yielded a pair of tenth-placed finishes at the season finale in Monza, leading Villagómez to finish 25th overall for the second successive season.

 FIA Formula 2 Championship

 Villagómez was invited to partake in the 2022 F2 post-season testing with Van Amersfoort Racing.
 He returned to the test in 2023, once again driving for VAR at Yas Island.